Kulbartsch/bars/manual.md

 separator.
 If you want to use a comma "," just use the flag `-comma`.

 ## Control Output Formatting

-**bars** are either displayed as text or as HTML.
+**bars** are either displayes the input data as text or as HTML charts.

-terminal or as an email
+The test version is convenient for visualization of data int the terminal or to send is as an email.
+You may have more ideas of how to use it.

-an HTML page or snippet.
+The two major HTML versions can be used as a standalone page or for including a chart snippet into an existing website.

 To control the output the basic option is `-mode`, which is described in the following.